| Safe Haskell | None |

 fromListN :: Int -> [Item l] -> l #

-function takes the input list's length and potentially
+The fromListN function takes the input list's length and potentially

-uses it to construct the structure l
+uses it to construct the structure l more efficiently compared to

-.
+fromList.
 If the given number does not equal to the input list's length

-the behaviour of fromListN
+the behaviour of fromListN is not specified.

 fromListN (length xs) xs == fromList xs

-function extracts a list of Item l
+The toList function extracts a list of Item l from the structure l.

 It should satisfy fromList . toList = id.